127. The Dim-Witted Weaver

 "I don't know what to wish for," the weaver said.

 The weaver's brother said, "Ask for a kingdom!
-You can be a king!"
+You can be king!"

-But his wife said, "No!
-Ask for more arms and another head so you can weave twice as much."
+"No!" advised his wife.
+"Get two more arms and a second head so you can work two looms at once, weaving twice as much."

 The weaver liked that idea, so he wished for extra arms and another head.